-The float of a stock is a measure of the shares of a particular stock.
-It indicates the number of shares of a stock available for trading.
-The measure doesn’t include closely-held shares, which are shares owned by controlling investors or company owners.
+The float of a stock measures the number of shares of a particular stock.
+It indicates the number of shares of stock available for trading.
+The measure doesn’t include closely held shares, those owned by controlling investors, employees, or company owners.

-The calculation of the floating stock is often used on stock indexes as the basis for figuring out the market cap (the total value of outstanding shares in dollars).
-The S&P 500 is one index that does this.
+Stock indexes, such as the S&P 500, often use floating stock as the basis for figuring out the market cap (the total value of outstanding shares in dollars) of a company.

-Low float stocks have a small number of shares available for trading.
-These tend to be stocks that are mostly held by controlling investors such as directors and employees, leaving only a small percentage of the stock available for public trading.
+Companies with a low-float frequently have a large portion of their equity held by controlling investors such as directors and employees, which leaves only a small percentage of the stock available for public trading.
 That limited supply can cause dramatic price swings if demand changes quickly.

-Since low float stocks have fewer shares available, it can be harder to find a buyer or seller for them.
-This may make them more volatile, which appeals to day traders.
-The bid/ask spread of low float stocks tends to be high as well.
+Because low-float stocks have fewer shares available, investors may have difficulty finding a buyer or seller for them.
+This may make the stocks more volatile, which appeals to day traders.
+The bid/ask spread of low-float stocks tends to be high as well.

 Floating Stock Example Calculation